drinkyouroj/datagram-installer/README.md

 ## Security Considerations

-- The license key is stored as an environment variable in `~/.datagram_key` with 600 permissions
+- The license key is stored in `~/.datagram_key` with 600 permissions (read/write only for the owner)
+- A secure wrapper script (`~/datagram-cli-wrapper.sh`) with 700 permissions reads the key at runtime
+- The key is never stored in the systemd service file
 - The key file is owned by the current user and not accessible by other users
 - The service runs under your user account, not root
-- The key is never exposed in process listings or systemd service files
+- The wrapper script ensures the key is not visible in process listings
 - Logs are accessible only to privileged users

 ## Troubleshooting